Sharansebastian/Privileged-Access-Management-PAM-Lab-with-HashiCorp-Vault/README.md

 # What I / you'll build:
 A running Vault server on your own computer, where you'll store a "secret" (a fake privileged password), retrieve it through the proper controlled process (not just reading a file), watch Vault issue you a temporary access token, and review the audit log of everything that happened — recreating the Vault + CPM + PSM logging concepts.

-By the end, you've hands-on demonstrated all four PAM pillars in a real, running system: vaulting a credential instead of leaving it in plain text, retrieving it through a controlled interface instead of direct access, issuing just-in-time, expiring access instead of standing permanent access, and generating a genuine audit log of every access event — the same core architecture CyberArk (Chapter 20) implements at enterprise scale.
+By the end, you've hands-on demonstrated all four PAM pillars in a real, running system: vaulting a credential instead of leaving it in plain text, retrieving it through a controlled interface instead of direct access, issuing just-in-time, expiring access instead of standing permanent access, and generating a genuine audit log of every access event — the same core architecture CyberArk implements at enterprise scale.

 ## Step 1 — Install HashiCorp Vault